pchtsp/pytups/docs/source/pulp.rst

 .. math::
    :nowrap:

+   The first set of constraints enforces that each job is scheduled only once.
+The second set of constraints guarantees that each period of time is used by only one job.

    \begin{eqnarray}
       & \sum_{k \in K_j} X_{jk} = 1 & j \in J \\
       & \sum_{(j, k) \in JK_{k2}} X_{jk} = 1 & k2 \in K \\